A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 Hereditary diseases from Labradors

-The Labrador breed itself is quite healthy overall, but they are predisposed to a few joint and bone disorders that you might need to look out for.
+The Labrador breed itself is quite healthy overall, but they are predisposed to a few joint and bone disorders that you might need to watch.
 Some labs are also prone to skin illnesses and allergies, but these are usually treatable.

 Anyways, here are some health issues that are known to pass on from Labradors: